cheater/articles/first-haskell-script.md

 	isSomeone someone name = someone == name
 Then, we need to partially apply the function:
 	isPhilippa name = isSomeone "Philippa" name
-What we have just done is created a function called *isPhilippa*, which is *isSomeone* with its first parameter, *someone*, fixed to the value *"Philippa"*.
+What we have just done is to create a function called *isPhilippa*, which is *isSomeone* with its first parameter, *someone*, fixed to the value *"Philippa"*.
 However, this is just the same as:
 	isPhilippa = isSomeone "Philippa"
 The above version uses so called "point free" syntax; it is used in mathematics to define functions in terms of other functions without actually passing around the point at which those two functions interface.
 In other words, we can write something like:
 	ctg = 1/tan
-Which has the benefit that, if we use notation saying eg *r* is a real number, and *z* is a complex number, then we'd have to define them first for real numbers:
+Which has the benefit that, if we use notation saying that e.g. *r* is a real number and *z* is a complex number, then we'd have to define the functions first for real numbers:
 	ctg r = 1/(tan r)
-...and then for complex numbers once we figure out how to extend our trigonometric functions to the complex plane:
+...and then for complex numbers, once we figure out how to extend our trigonometric functions to the complex plane:
 	ctg z = 1/(tan z)
-Point-free notation avoids this sort of thing.
+This looks stupid because it's the same thing.
+Point-free notation avoids this sort of situation.

 Now we could use something like that:
 	isSomeone someone name = someone == name